Suresh2Koushik/ANIMAL-INTRUSION-DETECTION-SYSTEM/README.md

 <p>

- The required packages are listed in the requirements.text file
+ The required packages are listed in the requirements.txt file

  </p>